Body

 • No allergy to anaesthesia or its components

-• Not taking certain medications that can increase risks
+• Not taking certain medications that can increase the risks

 • Willing to follow preparation and recovery instructions